ArtemTorkit/test-task/README.md

 bash
 npm run dev
-The backend will start on http://localhost:3000 (or your configured port).
+The backend will start on http://localhost:1111

 💻 Frontend Setup
 Install dependencies: